Maxillofacial Surgery Clinic in Fresno, CA

-At Prabhdeep K. Gill DDS, we specialize in treating complex dental cases that may require you to undergo maxillofacial surgery.
-It helps in correcting defects, diseases, or injuries in your face, mouth, and jaw.
+At Prabhdeep K. Gill DDS, we offer treatments for minor dental cases that may require you to undergo maxillofacial surgery.
+It helps in correcting defects, diseases, or minor injuries in your face, mouth, and jaw.
 For more information about our practice, contact us here or book an online appointment.
 We are conveniently located at 7215 N First St Suite 107 Fresno CA 93720.

 Table of Contents: